Disney Dining Plan Details

 - Beverage options included with all meals: beer, hard cider, most wines by the glass, and many cocktails, plus milkshakes, smoothies, gourmet hot chocolate, and standard non-alcoholic soft drinks, tea, coffee, punch, lemonade, juice, milk and most other similar-priced options (other beverages may be available at some locations; ask your server).
 Keep in mind that not all locations serve alcohol (especially at Magic Kingdom, where alcohol is only served at table-service restaurants).

-- Two snacks from a wide variety of options
+- One snack from a wide variety of options

 - One Resort refillable drink mug per person, per package (eligible for refills at quick service locations only in your Disney Resort hotel)